jamiedidthis/quartz/content/books/Seven Surrenders.md

 ---
-layout: book
-category: books
-permalink: /books/:slug
 title: "Seven Surrenders"
-subtitle:
-author: "Ada Palmer"
-publisher: "Tor"
+authors:
+ - Ada Palmer
+publishers:
+ - Tor
-publish: 2017-03-07
+publish: 2017
-total: 400
-genre: Fiction
-series: "Terra Ignota"
+series:
+- Terra Ignota
 order: 2
-tag:
- - "Sci-Fi + Futurism"
+tags:
- - "Weirdness + Wonder"
+ - sff
-cover: seven-surrenders.jpg
 ---

 There’s no way I can talk comprehensively about this series, so for now I’m just going to keep a running list of different things I notice each time I read them.
 This time (2/2023), it was how the many names for JEDD Mason echoes the “apophatic” naming of God, a classical theological strategy of the “negative” naming, an effort to call God by every time, thereby acknowledging and preserving God’s transcendance of all of them.